J-Ramalho/industRial/docs/9_twolevelDOEs.md

 69
 ```

-Finaly the materials engineer coded the levels with +1/-1 but left the variables with type numeric.
+Finally the materials engineer coded the levels with +1/-1 but left the variables with type numeric.
 In this case she did not define any contrasts.
 Looking into the lm and prediction she confirms having obtained exactly the same outputs.

 As the inputs are coded as numeric this behaves just like the predictions with the first linear model studied in our book.
 Note that we feed the predictions function with numeric values.
 This is very intuitive as it corresponds to the original units of the experiments (also called natural or engineering units).
-On the other hand coding the design variables provides another advange: generally, the engineering units are not directly comparable while coded variables are very effective for determining the relative size of factor effects.
+On the other hand coding the design variables provides another advantage: generally, the engineering units are not directly comparable while coded variables are very effective for determining the relative size of factor effects.

 Coding the design factors has the benefit of enabling a direct comparison of the effect sizes and we can see that these three ways of coding the variable levels lead to equivalent results both in lm and prediction.
 Her preference goes to using numeric values as it is more intuitive and allows for easier prediction between the fixed levels.